harbmanj/Project1/README.md

 *Conclusions*
 1) Age is the best predictor, with younger users being the most likely to redeem the coupon.
 This has a slight asterisk, as the N for below 21 was the smallest age category studied, but had the highest likelihood.
+Generally, this implies that targetting a younger crowd to be a valuable segment of the market to pursue.
+2) Frequency seems to have a nearly binary split between "never" and "more than once."
+It would be advisable to target potential customers who visit a coffeeshop at least once per month
 3) Income does not seem to be a good predictor of likelihood to redeem coupon.